Bundesautobahn 7: Under construction

+Crossing the Kiel Canal near Rendsburg, a new bridge is under construction (Rader Hochbrücke).

 In planning stages

 The A20 is to be connected at the level Bad Bramstedt via a motorway junction to the A7.
 At the south of the Hamburg Elbe Tunnel, the highway to the planned motorway junction Hamburg-Süderelbe with the federal highway 26 is eight stripe to be expanded.
 This should be implemented by 2022.

 Current plans of the Federal Ministry of Transport provide an intersection of the A26 at the future motorway intersection Hamburg-Süderelbe south of the Elbe, where it will continue east through Wilhelmsburg as a so-called port passage to A1 with a motorway junction Hamburg-Stillhorn.
 In May 2011, funding was approved by the Federal Ministry of Transport.

 To the east of Würzburg, between Kreuz Schweinfurt / Werneck and Kreuz Biebelried an expansion to six strips in the further need with planning right classified.
 On 15 June 2016, during the construction of the Schraudenbach valley bridge near Schraudenbach, the shoring collapsed during the concreting of a superstructure section.
 The accident cost the life of a construction worker.
 In addition, there were 14 life-threatening injuries.

 The six-lane widening of the A7 in the section between the AD Hittistetten and the AS Illertissen was included in the Federal Transport Infrastructure Plan 2030 and the Highway Act as urgent needs, the further expansion to the junction Memmingen-South is added as a further need with planning law.